Boston I-751 Lawyer for Removal of U.S. Residency Conditions

 Duration of the I-751 Application Process

 The processing time of a Form I-751 depends on the location of your residence and the category of your application.
-The time can range from 9-49 months, depending on the service center or field office that is processing the case (For example, the Vermont service center takes usually between 9-18 months).
+The time varies depending on the service center or field office that is processing the case).
 Check estimated processing times online as they change often: https://egov.uscis.gov/processing-times/

 What are the Costs to Apply for an I-751?